If you spend any time around me, you know I love talking about the sing-along Hymns for Alzheimer’s project.

 I used the “Instances” and “Compare Text” sections on Hymnary.org to find out which group’s hymnal includes each song, and marked the info on my spreadsheet.
 (I also tracked down and obtained copyright permission for the very few songs that are not in the public domain.)

 For those of you who want to peruse the entire spreadsheet, here you go:

 Then it was a matter of picking those hymns that appear in the most hymnals — with some exceptions to make sure that all major denominations had solid representation.

 In addition, I want these recordings to serve elders from many geographic and cultural backgrounds.
 Worshippers in Southern and African-American churches, for example, may favor different songs that those I grew up with out West.

 That’s one reason I wanted to record a gospels and spirituals set.
 To create that song list, I asked for suggestions from friends and others who attend black churches for songs they felt most elderly black folk would recognize from their childhood (and adult) church days.
-If you read this blog, you already know how thrilled I am with the gospel musicians for that set — I can’t wait for you to hear the final recordings.
-(Again, coming SOON!)
+If you read this blog, you already know how thrilled I am with the gospel musicians for that set.

 … but I had to stop somewhere